dladd/pyFormex/sphinx/config.rst

 * a section header, of the form '[section-name]',

-* a valid python instruction.
+* a valid Python instruction.

 The configuration file is organized in sections.
 All lines preceding the first section name refer to the general (unnamed) section.